 Based on the review of my transcripts and the credits which would transfer over (Basic Military Training, a few credits from tech school, and Airman Leadership School), we determined how many credits I would need to achieve my Bachelor’s Degree.
 Then we determined which CLEP and DANTES tests I could take to test out of certain classes.

 My goal was two fold:

-- Test out of as many classes as possible to reduce the amount of time needed to complete my degree.
+- Test out of as many classes as possible to reduce the time needed to complete my degree.

 - Complete my Bachelor’s Degree as quickly as possible

-It took a bit of juggling because some classes are only offered in residence or at certain times, but with a little help from the counselor, we were able to determine the best order to take each class.
+It took a bit of juggling because some classes are only offered in residence or at certain times, but with a little help from the counselor, we determined the best order to take each class.
 Being organized takes work, but it can be extremely important if you want to take classes while on active duty.

 Be flexible with your work schedule

-I was a C-130 maintainer, which required around the clock maintenance.
-The school offered evening classes, so I had the choice of working 0800-1600 or midnight to 0800.
-I chose to work the midnight shift because it gave me the opportunity to attend classes.
-It’s also much easier to get the mid shift than the day shift.
-I was able to remain on the mid shift for 2 years (which was a year longer than it took to complete my degree).
+I was a C-130 maintainer, which required around-the-clock maintenance.
+The school offered evening classes, so I could work from 0800-1600 or from midnight to 0800.
+I chose to work the midnight shift because it allowed me to attend classes.
+It’s also much easier to get the mid-shift than the day shift.
+I remained on the mid-shift for 2 years (which was a year longer than it took to complete my degree).

-Not everyone has the opportunity to work a range of shifts, so try to be flexible and work with your supervisor.
+Not everyone can work a range of shifts, so try to be flexible and work with your supervisor.
 Many units and supervisors will support your educational aspirations if you are willing to work with them.
 See if you can come in an hour or two early, stay late, or volunteer to work an occasional weekend shift if necessary.

 Make education a priority